Trusted-AI/AIF360/examples/README.md

 [demo_json_explainers.ipynb](demo_json_explainers.ipynb):

-[demo_lfr.ipynb](demo_lfr.ipynb):  demonstrates the use of an optimized data pre-processing algorithm for bias mitigation
+[demo_lfr.ipynb](demo_lfr.ipynb):  demonstrates the use of the learning fair representations algorithm for bias mitigation

 [demo_lime.ipynb](demo_lime.ipynb):  demonstrates how LIME - Local Interpretable Model-Agnostic Explanations - can be used with models learned with the AIF 360 toolkit to generate explanations for model predictions